chrislyons-dev/flarelette-jwt-kit/docs/SETUP.md

 Make sure to run `npm run check` before pushing to avoid CI failures.

+## Why This Matters

+Setting up the development environment correctly ensures that all quality gates (linting, formatting, type checking) are enforced consistently.
+This minimizes errors and maintains the project's high standards.

 ## Next Steps

 - Read [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines